vidhyapkishore/wedodjango/README.md

 - User authentication and registration
 - Create, read, update and delete tasks
-- Tasks can have a title, description, deadline, and priority level
 - Tasks can be marked as completed
-- Tasks can be filtered by priority and completion status

 ## Technologies Used